Britain's Tesco outperforming rivals, but strike threat grows

 LONDON, Dec 7 (Reuters) - Shares in Tesco TSCO.L rose on Tuesday after industry data showed Britain's biggest retailer had gained its highest market share since February 2019, though the threat of pre-Christmas strikes has escalated.

-While the data showed Tesco leading the pack going into the key Christmas period, a cloud on the horizon is potential strike action which could hit product availability in stores.
+While the data showed Tesco leading the pack going into the key Christmas period, a cloud on the horizon is potential strike action that could hit product availability in stores.

 Tesco was already facing strikes by Unite union workers at four distribution centres in a dispute over pay.

-It is now facing walkouts by over 5,000 members of the Usdaw union at a further nine depots - Daventry, Peterborough, Hinckley and Lichfield in central England, Goole in northern England, Southampton in southern England, Livingston in Scotland and Magor in Wales.
+It is now facing walkouts by more than 5,000 members of the Usdaw union at a further nine depots - Daventry, Peterborough, Hinckley and Lichfield in central England, Goole in northern England, Southampton in southern England, Livingston in Scotland and Magor in Wales.

 The Usdaw members will strike from Dec.
 20 to Dec.
 24.